-(Right: British troops accompanied by refugees in Flanders in April, 1918 - from Illustration)
+(Right above: British troops and refugees in Flanders in April, 1918 - from Illustration)

 For a number of reasons, after two weeks the offensive had begun to falter and would eventually halt; but then, just days afterwards, a second offensive, Georgette, was to be launched in the northern sector of the front, in Belgian Flanders, where the Newfoundlanders had been posted: the date April 9.
 Within only two days the situation of the British had become desperate.